-If you’re wondering if walking is enough exercise, the answer is a resounding YES!
+If you’re wondering if walking is good exercise, the answer is a resounding YES!
 Walking is good for both your physical and mental health.
 It is good for your muscles and bones, as well as your heart and lungs.
 It can reduce risk and help you manage chronic conditions like high blood pressure, high cholesterol, diabetes, and heart disease.10 It can help relieve stress, anxiety, and depression,1,8 as well as boost your mood and improve your mental alertness, energy,5 and even your creativity!7

 Though walking is among the most commonly reported forms of exercise in the U.S.,9 it sometimes gets a bad rap, especially when compared to other forms of exercise, like running.
 Yet, research has shown that walking at a moderate intensity is just as good as running – as long as you expend the same amount of energy,10 which simply means you may need to keep up your pace and walk a little further than you would run for the same benefit.